Sunday, November 11, 2012

 Day 1: How Not to Tour Seville

-Bruce had a wonky engine.
+First, Bruce had a wonky engine.
 Would we make it across a ferocious current to the marina pontoon?
 Wonky engine + brutal tide = crossed fingers, toes, legs, arms…..

 Just a little further Bruce, keep going...

-Our bus, #140 to Seville, looped.
+Then our bus, #140 to Seville, looped.
 We didn’t know we’d arrived in the city centre until we were well on our way back to Puerto Gelves.
 Doh!
 Value for ticket bus ride though!
 Still, we caught a taxi back into town and our driver deposited us outside a breath-taking Seville Cathedral.
-Queues into the Cathedral and Palace were huge, so we stopped at Starbucks (for the worst coffee we’d had in Gibraltar, Spain or Morocco) before finding a big red bus.
+Queues into the Cathedral and Palace were huge, so we stopped at Starbucks (

-Words just cannot describe Seville's Cathedral
+Words just cannot describe Seville's Cathedral...it's amazing!

 We had to get back to Gelves to see the engine mechanic.
 His lunch hour was from 2 till 4, as all good mechanics must.
 We hoped Bruce’s engine was not too sick.
 However we still had time to see the Cathedral, a Gothic masterpiece, whose architects must have thrown away all the rule books except reach for the stars… Those stained glass windows are magnificent, religious statuary gilded and heavily ornate, Columbus’s Tomb a testimony to his achievements and from the 90m high Giralda (1184; once a mosque minaret), a perfect vista over this wonderful city.

-Columbus's Tomb (he's buried elswhere - Dominican Republic perhaps?)
+(he's buried elswhere - Dominican Republic perhaps?)

 Gliding up the Guadalquivir.
 Looks nice enough for a swim?

-Finally, the Motley's had a chance to practice their man overboard drill when our Cap'n took an unexpected dip in the fast flowing Guadalquivir.
+Finally, the Motley Crew had a chance to practice their man overboard drill when our Cap'n took an unexpected dip in the fast flowing Guadalquivir.
 GS was blamed for pitching him out of the dinghy, but she managed to save the day by securing Bruce (with a very pale looking BCK) to WJ3 and putting down the swim ladder for his lordship.
 We all needed a stiff drink - but only after we'd finished sniggering...

 From: Cadiz, Spain Lat/Long: 36:32.544N 06:17.042W Date/Time: 14/10/12: 1045